 Each stop and person along his culinary journey helped Dickensauge cultivate his food style, which he describes as New American Cuisine – complex in nature, built with simple ingredients and abundant in flavor.
 “Shannon brought out my love for cooking.
 Hastings taught me how to use local ingredients undisturbed.
 Dupont taught me how to truly cook with passion and Trotter capped it all by teaching me how to serve my food with excellence at the center of everything,” he said.

-After 20 years of sharpening skills and finesse, Dickensauge believes his new restaurant concept, Corks and Cleaver on the Mississippi Gulf Coast will push him to be a greater version of himself, while expanding culinary boundaries in the Deep South.
+After 20 years of sharpening skills and finesse, Dickensauge began his own new restaurant concept, Corks and Cleaver on the Mississippi Gulf Coast, expanding culinary boundaries in the Deep South.

 Today, David serves as chef at Beausoleil Coastal Cuisine in Baton Rouge, Louisiana!